svekeman/www-greenitglobe/www.greenitglobe.com/content/home/technology_box.md

 technology3_link = "technology/openvsan"

 technology4_title = "0-Downtime"
 technology4_text = "Your IT infrastructure is business-critical and demands proven technology frameworks that are designed for uptime.
-We deliver 100% uptime" technology4_link = "technology/mountain-top"
+We deliver 100% uptime." technology4_link = "technology/mountain-top"

 +++